 Katherine Nouri Hughes is an American writer of Iraqi-Irish descent.
-Educated at Princeton University (MA Near Eastern Studies), Hughes has lived in Cairo, traveled extensively in the region and had a successful career as a communications executive in both the for-profit and non-profit sectors.
-She is a trustee of WNET/THIRTEEN (the PBS flagship station) and the Orpheus Chamber Orchestra.
-She has two daughters, Caitlin and Johanna, two grandchildren, Oliver and Audrey, and is the widow of Robert Del Tufo who served as both attorney general and United States Attorney for New Jersey.
+Kate was educated at Princeton (MA Near Eastern Studies), has lived in Cairo and traveled extensively in the region.
+She’s had careers as a communications executive in both the for-profit and non-profit sectors and currently serves as a trustee of WNET/Thirteen (the PBS flagship station) and the Orpheus Chamber Orchestra.
+Her two daughters are Caitlin Hughes and Johanna Hunsbedt - who is the mother of beloved Oliver and Audrey.
+Kate is the widow of Robert Del Tufo who was Attorney General and United States Attorney for New Jersey.
 She lives in Princeton and New York City.

 The Mapmaker's Daughter, an historical novel set in the 16th century, is the confession of Nurbanu, born Cecilia Baffo Veniero - the mesmerizing, illegitimate Venetian who became the most powerful woman in the Ottoman Empire at the height of its power under Sultan Suleiman the Magnificent.